druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Ask ChatGPT about a specific fact on a random Wikipedia page from [WikiRoulette](https://wikiroulette.co/).
 It will probably be correct if asked in a straightforward way, because it trained on Wikipedia.
 However, it does make stuff up sometimes.
 You have to be very careful to stick to questions where it has a well-grounded basis to answer from training or in the prompt.
 Also, if you introduce a small variation it may fail: [if it knows Tom Cruise's mother is Mary Lee Pfeiffer, it might not know who Mary Lee Pfeiffer's son is.](https://arxiv.org/abs/2309.12288)

 - "What is this news story about?
 Classify it as belonging to national, local, business, politics, tech, sports."
 Very good: classification tasks involving deep text understanding.
-Not as good: classifying over a very large list of classess, or doing regression to predict a numerical value, or unsupervised learning like clustering.
+Not as good: classifying over a very large list of classes, or doing regression to predict a numerical value, or unsupervised learning like clustering.
 ChatGPT's training has nothing to do with these tasks.

 ChatGPT is a poet, not a quant.
 It's a [wordcel, not a shape rotator](https://www.vice.com/en/article/pkpqzb/ok-wtf-are-wordcels-and-shape-rotators).
 It understands 'rhetorical logic' but not complex reasoning.
 Its understanding of the world is skin deep, notwithstanding sophisticated, even beautiful language.
 It knows what it was told and does not have any ability to answer questions from first principles and data.
 Some demos of it performing complex tasks may be cherry-picked or overhyped and there may be less there than meets the eye.